 EMT model(s) as per IESO requirements for EMT models

-UDM/Generic composite model for PSS/E and DSA tools
+PERC and generic composite model (preferred) or UDM and generic composite model for PSS/E and DSA tools

-NERC data questionnaire for large computational loads
+NERC data questionnaire for LCLs

 Restoration Participant Attachment, if applicable

+When detailed project design is not yet available, the IESO will conduct steady-state studies only and issue a comfort letter along with a draft report indicating the available capacity for the project.

 Interconnection Requirements for Large Computational Loads

-The IESO has established the following interconnection technical requirements, which address specific load behaviors of large computational loads, to connect these projects while maintaining the reliability of the integrated power system.
+The IESO has established the following interconnection technical requirements, which address specific load behaviors of LCLs, to connect these projects while maintaining the reliability of the integrated power system.

-Note that it is understood that large computational loads may have adverse impacts on power quality, however, power quality performance is within the transmitter’s accountability in the Ontario power system.
+Note that it is understood that LCLs may have adverse impacts on power quality, however, power quality performance is within the transmitter’s accountability in the Ontario power system.
 Thus, this document does not include power quality requirements.

 Connection Arrangement